Living in Hard Times With Charles Bronson

-With that terse exchange, Charles Bronson and James Coburn start their new partnership in the 1975 classic fight film HARD TIMES.
+With that brief exchange, Charles Bronson and James Coburn start their new partnership in the 1975 classic fight film HARD TIMES.

-The tagline for the film “New Orleans, 1933.
-In those days words didn't say much” sums up the film as this is a film driven by physical action that does not detract from the depth of the characters in the film but greatly enhances it.
-Films of this cinematic style are almost nonexistent these days and a look back at HARD TIMES reveals a lost cinematic style brilliantly captured by legendary director Walter Hill.
+The tagline for the film "New Orleans, 1933.
+In those days words didn't say much," sums up the feature.
+The feature drives forward with a physical action that does not detract from the characters' depth in the movie but greatly enhances it.
+Films of this cinematic style are almost nonexistent these days, and a look back at HARD TIMES reveals a lost cinematic style brilliantly captured by legendary director Walter Hill.

 The Stage is Set During Hard Times

 A train rolls through the desolate plains of what seems to be Middle America.
-Chaney, a drifter played by Charles Bronson looks out of the boxcar he invariably hopped on for a free and unauthorized ride.
-He looks from the train and sees the desolate nature of the depression.
-His eyes eventually gaze upon the empty look in the eyes of two children standing by the train tracks.
+Chaney, a drifter, played by Charles Bronson, looks out of the boxcar he invariably hopped on for a free ride.
+He looks from the train and sees the desolation brought on by the depression.
+He gazes upon the empty look in the eyes of two children standing by the train tracks.
 Chaney takes this as a cue to depart from the train.
 He looks at his nearby surroundings and reveals a look showing he is not sure where he is going.
-Chaney clearly is down on his luck and has probably been bouncing from town to town trying his hand at everything with no success.
+The down-on-his-luck Chaney has probably been bouncing from town to town, trying his hand at everything with no success.

-Perhaps it is pure desperation that leads him to betting his last $3 on himself in a bareknuckle boxing bout.
-Bouts such as these - financed by side betting -- were quite common in the Depression era.
-He wins the fight with one punch and this leads him to a new partnership with fight hustler Speed (James Coburn).
-The two form an uneasy alliance and head to New Orleans where Speed feels he can make a lot of money with the aging Chaney.
+Perhaps pure desperation leads him to bet his last $3 on himself in a bare-knuckle boxing bout.
+Bouts such as these - financed by side betting -- took place frequently during the depression.
+Chaney wins the fight with one punch, leading him to a new partnership with fight hustler Speed (James Coburn).
+The two form an uneasy alliance and head to New Orleans, where Speed feels he can make a lot of money with the aging Chaney.

 There is a timelessness to this type of narrative.
 While economic times are somewhat dire today, combat sports such as boxing and MMA are doing quite well.
-There is an escapist component to the popularity of these events among fans and that escapism is found in proceedings of HARD TIMES.
+An escapist component appeals to its fans, and that escapism lurks in proceedings of HARD TIMES.

-While the beginning of the film masterfully sets up the narrative, it also masterfully sets up the theme of the work.
+While the beginning sets up the narrative masterfully, the opening also masterfully sets up the themes.

-HARD TIMES is not exactly a tale of glory.
-It is simply a tale of a man that does his best amidst a very troubled environment.
-He is an itinerant drifter making a way for himself the only way he knows how.
-He simply is a blue collar man down on his luck looking for a way to survive.
-While not the most uplifting of tales, there is a heroic charm to the everyman Bronson plays in the film which is why HARD TIMES maintains its aforementioned timeless quality to it.
+HARD TIMES won't fit the description of a tale of glory.
+It is merely a tale of a man that does his best amidst a very troubled environment.
+Chaney acts as an itinerant drifter making good for himself the only way he knows.
+He's a Bogart-esque blue-collar man down on his luck looking for a way to survive.
+While not the most uplifting of tales, there is a heroic charm to the everyman Bronson plays, which is why HARD TIMES maintains a timeless quality.

 Troubled economic times can bring forth the tales of many heroes.
-Depression era renegades that achieved great notoriety and fame despite the troubled times were commonly found in the entertainment realm.
+Depression-era renegades that achieved considerable notoriety and fame despite the turbulent times were commonly found in the entertainment realm.
 Actors, singers, and athletes were the icons that people looked up to.
-Among the athletes many aspired to be were prizefighters and many of the era’s legendary boxers are still remembered to this very day.
-And then there are hundreds that have become forgotten.
-Among them were the bareknuckle boxers of prior generations.
-They did not fight in front of the biggest of crowds and what they did was mainly a hustle.
-They earned a few dollars in prize money from people attending the bouts but they made their biggest money betting on themselves (or against themselves) in illegal gambling dens.
+Many aspired to be were prizefighters among the athletes, and many of the era's legendary boxers bring forth fond memories to this very day.
+And then hundreds have become forgotten.
+Among them were the bare-knuckle boxers of prior generations.
+They did not fight in front of the biggest crowds, and what they did was mainly a hustle.
+They earned a few dollars in prize money from people attending the bouts, but they made their biggest money betting on themselves (or against themselves) in illegal gambling dens.

 Characters Born of Hard Times

 While Chaney has a certain heroic quality to him, Speed is decidedly more conniving.
-He is a hustler and while not a person you would trust, he does not have any villainous traits.
-Chaney keeps his eye on him but is willing to trust Speed enough realizing that Speed does have a financial interest winning with Chaney.
-Speed ends up in the symbolic role of the hustler that plays by his own rules when times are tough.
-Of course, this does not exactly endear such a person to many nor is it a path of guaranteed success.
-In truth, it is often a road that is more trouble than its worth.
+He is a hustler, and while not a person you would trust, he does not have any villainous traits.
+Chaney keeps his eye on him but is willing to trust Speed enough, realizing that Speed does have a financial interest in winning with Chaney.
+Speed ends up in the hustler's symbolic role that plays by his own rules when times are tough.
+Of course, this does not endear such a person to many, nor is it a path of guaranteed success.
+In truth, it is often a road that is more trouble than it's worth.

-Upon winning the second fight, Speed goes to congratulate Chaney and Chaney mentions "You better just get the money" indicating his cynicism about the world.
-It turns out his cynicism is justified when he is stiffed on his payday after winning.
-Chaney, unlike Speed, is willing to stand up for himself and eventually force a confrontation to get his pay back.
+Upon winning the second fight, Speed congratulates Chaney, and Chaney mentions, "You better just get the money", indicating his cynicism about the world.
+It turns out his doubt is justified when he is stiffed on his payday after winning.
+Unlike Speed, Chaney stands up for himself and eventually force a confrontation to get his money back.
 Actions such as this contribute to his mystique as the depression era hero fighting for what he believes is his.

 "What does it feel like to knock somebody down?"

-"It makes me feel hell of a lot better than it does him."
+"It makes me feel a hell of a lot better than it does him."

-As Chaney puts it, it also "beats changing tires for two bucks a day" and more pointedly "There's no reasons about it.
+As Chaney puts it, it also "beats changing tires for two bucks a day" and more pointedly, "There's no reasons about it.
 Just money."
-In the simplest of terms, Chaney just has to do what he has to do to survive in tough times.
+In the simplest of terms, Chaney has to do what he has to do to survive in tough times.
 He is not a professional fighter or even someone that has much of an interest in it.
-He simply does it because it is what he needs to do in order to earn money in very hard times.
+The aged fighter fights because it is what he needs to do to earn money in very hard times.
 There is no motivation for him beyond what we see on the surface.
 Or so it seems.